ELEai/tutorials/xgboost-life-insurance-risk-model.md

 3. Create a new IAM role.
 4. Select “None” for the S3 buckets.
 5. Select “Create role”.
 6. Click on the new IAM Role you just created.
 It will take you to the Role Summary Page in the IAM console.
-Attach the following policies to this new role.
+Attach the following policies to the new role you just created:
  - AmazonS3FullAccess
  - AmazonEC2ContainerRegistryFullAccess
 7. Keep all other settings as default and select “Create notebook instance” .